 My first night of work I had to drive to the office for directions (no calling in), then back over to the hotel.
 I was working with Jenny.
 She was an attractive brunette in her 30s.
 She was very short.
 She did little explaining to me, then told me about how much money another girl in the agency made.
 She didn’t explain the mysterious tipping process either.
 I couldn’t believe that guys would tip without anything sexual, but I wasn’t allowed to be sexual.
 This greatly confused me and I fell silent.
 We just watched TV.

 Finally we got a call.
 I had expected that on a Friday night the phone would be constantly ringing, but that was the only appointment we got until I later went home around 1am.
 A young guy showed up.
-Casey was in a dress.
+Jenny was in a dress.
 I was wearing jeans and crushed dark blue velvet bodysuit (thong back).
 She explained my presence in the room, sitting at the little counter area.
 She kept the TV on (some war movie) and danced for him.
 Relief!
 I can do this and better too.
 He wasn’t comfortable (and I was quickly bored).
 Finally, with about 15 minutes left to his hour, Jenny asked nicely if I didn’t mind stepping outside since he was too nervous.
 I said sure and walked outside to have a smoke.
 I had brought plenty of mints because of my constant smoking (at that time).
 It was freezing outside and I didn’t think to put on my jacket.